Gul7333/gul7333/README.md

 ## 🚀 About Me

-- **Full Stack Developer**: Experienced in building end-to-end solutions using modern tools and frameworks.
+- **Full Stack Developer**: Experienced in building end-to-end solutions using modern tools and frameworks(next js, react, express).
 - **Mobile App Developer**: Proficient in crafting intuitive and responsive apps for iOS and Android using **Flutter** and **React Native**.
 - **AI Enthusiast**: Skilled in developing AI-based solutions using **Python** and modern AI/ML libraries.
 - **Open Source Contributor**: I believe in giving back to the community through meaningful contributions.